-- (11) What kinds of things do children learn from child-directed speech that isn't knowledge specifically about the structures of their language? - (12) What are some practical applications to studying how normal children acquire their native language? - (13) Why is it important to do language acquisition research across different cultures? - (14) What kind of information does the CHILDES database contain?
+- (10) What evidence is there that children under two years old can learn language from someone who's not physically present?
+(Hint: Think about "screen time".) - (11) What evidence is there that motherese is helpful for language acquisition? - (12) What evidence is there that words children overhear are not as useful for learning as words that are specifically directed to children (usually in the form of motherese) until children are preschool age?
+Why might this be? - (13) Why is it important to do language acquisition research across different cultures? - (14) What kind of information does the CHILDES database contain?
 Why would it be useful for language acquisition research? - (15) Give one example of a measure of a child's language comprehension abilities, and give one example of a measure of a child's language production abilities. - (16) Which task, an act-out task or a pointing task, is likely to be more cognitively demanding for the child?
 (Hint: Which requires less conscious effort?) - (17) How does a standard elicitation task differ from a repetition/imitation elicitation task? - (18) Why is computational modeling a useful research method?
-Describe how computational modeling generally works.
-What does it usually test? - (19) What does the linguistic approach to language acquisition believe to be true about the Language Acquisition Device?
-Does this approach believe that data from the surrounding linguistic environment are needed to learn language? - (20) Does the domain-general cognitive approach to language acquisition believe there are any learning processes specific to language? - (21) Which viewpoint, generativist or constructionist, believes the linguistic input plays a larger role in the language acquisition process? - (22) Does a nativist necessarily have to believe that the child has innate knowledge about the general form of language?
+What does it usually test? - (19) What does the linguistic nativist approach to language acquisition believe to be true about the Language Acquisition Device?
+Does this approach believe that data from the surrounding linguistic environment are needed to learn language? - (20) What is an induction problem?
+How does it relate to the idea of "impoverished" input and poverty of the stimulus?
+(Hint: What is the child trying to do from the data available?) - (21) Does the domain-general approach to language acquisition believe there are any learning processes specific to language? - (22) Does a nativist necessarily have to believe that the child has innate knowledge about the general form of language?
 (Hint: Is there a different way for the child to have innate abilities relating to language?
 Also, do all innate abilities have to be domain-specific?) - (23) Are both the generativist and constructionist perspectives on language acquisition compatible with the idea that there is some innate knowledge the child has?
 If so, how do these views differ?
-How do they relate to the nativist perspective?
-(Hint: Your answer to (22) will probably help you with this one.) - (24) Is statistical learning domain-specific or domain-general?
+How do they relate to a nativist perspective?
+(Hint: Are they both nativist perspectives?)

+24) Is statistical learning domain-specific or domain-general?
 How do you know?
-Give evidence to support your claim.
+Gi vidence to support your claim. ve